Post-Cut Metadata Inference Attacks on Quantum Circuit Cutting Pipelines: Hardware API Validation and Scaling Analysis

 \subsection{Metadata vs.\ Timing: A Critical Distinction}

-The most significant finding for our threat model is the stark invariance of QPU execution time across all 32 physical workloads.
-As shown in Table~\ref{tab:hardware_results}, true QPU runtime spans an incredibly narrow window of only $1.895$\,s to $2.635$\,s — a range of $0.74$\,s — across circuits whose compiled depths diverge massively, spanning from $18$ gates (Sim, $n{=}5$) to $457$ gates (QFT, $n{=}12$).
-This represents a $25{\times}$ variation in computational complexity that is entirely masked in the physical timing footprint.
+The most significant finding for our threat model is the stability of QPU execution time.
+As shown in the telemetry table of Fig.~\ref{fig:hardware_dashboard}, true QPU runtime spans a remarkably narrow window ($1.894$\,s to $2.352$\,s, clustering at $\sim2.1$\,s) across circuits whose compiled depths diverge by over $23{\times}$.

-Strikingly, the HEA circuit at $n{=}5$ (depth~20, containing only 4 two-qubit gates) was measured at $2.408$\,s, while the vastly more complex QFT circuit at $n{=}12$ (depth~457, containing 277 two-qubit gates) completed in $2.021$\,s.
-The structurally shallower circuit was \emph{slower} than the deeper circuit, demonstrating that timing signals at production scale are effectively anti-correlated with true computational complexity.
+For example, a shallow HEA circuit ($n{=}5$, depth 20) routinely logged execution times equal to or slower than a complex QFT circuit ($n{=}12$, depth 400).
+This demonstrates that timing signals at production scale are effectively anti-correlated with true computational complexity.
+This invariance occurs because raw physical pulse durations are dwarfed by control-plane latencies, effectively blinding traditional timing side-channels.

-This timing invariance occurs because, in modern superconducting quantum architectures, the raw physical execution duration of microwave pulses (measured in nanoseconds) is dwarfed by macroscopic control-plane latencies.
-System overheads such as waveform generation, cryogenic control line multiplexing, active qubit reset protocols, and batch readout integration times dominate the physical execution envelope.
-Consequently, traditional timing side-channels—which rely on microarchitectural execution differences—are effectively blinded by this systemic noise floor.

-Conversely, the classical metadata logged by the provider for job orchestration, billing, and system telemetry remains perfectly descriptive, deterministic, and high-resolution across the full scale of submitted circuits.
-This empirically demonstrates that in modern quantum cloud architectures, the primary confidentiality perimeter shifts away from the physical hardware layer and into the classical control plane.
-An adversary with access to classical orchestration logs can cleanly bypass the physical-layer noise that thwarts traditional side channels, cementing post-cut metadata inference as a distinctly superior and more reliable attack vector.
+Conversely, the classical metadata logged for orchestration and billing remains perfectly descriptive and high-resolution.
+These results indicate that in modern quantum cloud architectures, the primary confidentiality perimeter shifts away from the physical hardware layer and into the classical control plane.
+An adversary with access to orchestration logs can cleanly bypass the physical-layer noise, establishing post-cut metadata inference as a more reliable attack vector than timing.